tango-controls/fandango/doc/recipes/fandango_shell.rst

 Most fandango methods can be launched from Unix shell (the launcher was called fandango.sh in previous versions)::

+  > fandango --help # will return the list of commands available

+  > fandango --help [command] # will return the command help

   > fandango get_tango_host

     localhost:10000